-Common Reasons For Needing A Cane
+Common Reasons For Needing a Cane

 There is no “one size fits all” cause to get a cane, but there are many good reasons for using one.

-Some of the best reasons are:
+Some of the best reasons you would need any type of cane are:

 - You worry about losing your balance and falling while walking